Heritage Crafts

 • Selling overseas: Some overseas markets are now difficult to access due to additional costs and paperwork.
 It is also difficult to accept pipes back from overseas for servicing and renovation due to import duty.

-• Sourcing raw materials: Legislation to protect exotic timbers and other materials can be challenging for a small business.
+• Sourcing raw materials: Legislation to protect exotic timbers and other materials can be challenging for certain pipes, traditionally made in blackwood, such as Uilleann pipes.

 Support organisations